Day 10: From Arches to Bryce Canyon

 Sunday, July 12th, 2009

-After an entire day spent at the amazing Arches National Park, the plan for the 10th day of our cross country road trip was to drive through southern Utah, from Moab to the Ruby's Inn Best Western hotel, located near the entrance of the Bryce Canyon National Park.
+After an entire day spent at the amazing Arches National Park, the plan for the 10th day of our cross country road trip was to drive through southern Utah, from Moab all the way to the Ruby's Inn Best Western hotel, located right at the entrance of the Bryce Canyon National Park.

 Factory Butte is the most recognizable feature of a large area of stark, barren land either side of the Fremont River known as the Upper Blue Hills.
-This may appear a desolate piece of land, but for a guy with a camera it is a great place to visit.
+This may appear a desolate piece of land, but for a guy with a camera and a 4x4, this is a great place to visit.

 Rock art figures created by ancient Native Americans can be seen in several places in Capitol Reef National Park.
 Most are attributed to the Fremont Culture, which existed in areas of Utah from approximately AD 600 - 1300.
 Very impressive petroglyph figures can be seen along a sheer cliff that parallels Hwy 24 just east of the Visitor Center in Capitol Reef.
 The figures cover several rock panels and the diversity of images is astonishing.

 The rock art is a must-see attraction along the main highway through the park.
 Another rock art panel can be seen in Capitol Gorge, and there are more rock art figures in some backcountry areas.